ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 When you make a mistake--say you send a message an object doesn't understand--it's not usually a silent failure.
 In a typical Smalltalk IDE, a debugger pops up at the point of error (the MessageNotUnderstood).
 This is not just an error message; it's an opportunity.
-You can inspect the actual object that failed (seeing its class and state), figure out why it didn't have the method, and often even define the missing method right there in the debugger and continue execution.
+You can inspect the object that failed (seeing its class and state), figure out why it didn't have the method, and often even define the missing method right there in the debugger and continue execution.
 This exemplifies the "lived" experience: the program is malleable and can be fixed or extended on the fly.
 The boundary of what an object's "type" is can literally be extended during runtime by adding a new method to its class (or by implementing